hacksudo/hacksudo-cookies-stealer/README.md

 do this command at same path where you took your cookies script done your ready now ... now find XSS site , for practice purpose you can use Beebox .<br>which is available at www.root-me.org , get XSS and use XSS paylaod which is given below of this README

+Mail cookies stealer are very interesting <br>
+Use mail scripts on working SMTP Webserver else it will not work

 enjoy :D
 www.hacksudo.com/contact